AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-EPN/README.md

                     <td>GPBP1</td>
                 </tr>
             </table>
-    -  If all CNV columns have a value greater than 1, then the below subtype is assigned
+    -  If CNV columns have a value greater than 1, then the below subtype is assigned
             <table>
                 <tr>
                     <th>Subtype name</th>